zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 I will sort them out later.

+- The internet has strengthened nationalisms rather than weakening them, check Anderson's Long Distance Nationalism and Eriksen's Nationalism and the Internet.
 - Nationalism as a way to consolidate power?
 This is what happened with Official Nationalism, and Communist States in power.
 Nationalism domesticated the other global policies.